-Barber was the representative for Maryland’s 1st congressional district as a Republican.
+Barber was the representative for Maryland’s 1st congressional district and was a Republican.
 He served from 1897 to 1899.

 From Mar 1897 to Mar 1899, Barber missed 120 of 183 roll call votes, which is 65.6%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.